 Pears and apples are also high in water content.
 Eat them with the peels for extra fiber, which will keep you full longer.
 Go for whole fruits rather than fruit juice.
 You'll get more fiber, and you have to chew the fruits.
 This takes longer and you'll burn a few calories chewing, as opposed to gulping down a smoothie.

-Compare two cups of grapes to 1/4 cup of raisins.
+Compare 2 cups of grapes to 1/4 cup of raisins.
 Either choice has a little more than 100 calories, but you'll probably be more satisfied with the grapes.
 Dried fruit has its place.
 When used sparingly, a few raisins or dried cranberries can liven up a salad.

 Like other fruits, berries are high in water and fiber, which can keep you full longer.
-They're also very sweet, satisfying your sweet tooth for a fraction of the calories you would get from cookies or brownies.
+They're also sweet, satisfying your sweet tooth for a fraction of the calories you would get from cookies or brownies.
 Blueberries are a good example because most stores carry them and they're loaded with antioxidants.

 Raw vegetables make an outstanding snack.
 They satisfy the desire to crunch, they're full of water to help you feel full, and they're low in calories.
-Half a cup of diced celery has just eight calories.
+Half a cup of diced celery has just 8 calories.
 Coat celery with a little peanut butter or dunking carrots in salsa.
 When you're in the mood for chips and dip, replace the chips with raw veggies.

-One egg has only 75 calories and 7 grams of protein, along with other vital nutrients.
+One egg has only 75 calories, plus 7 grams of protein along with other vital nutrients.
 Remember, your body will burn more calories digesting eggs than a carb-heavy breakfast.
-If you have high cholesterol, one egg is almost all the cholesterol you should have in a day.
-Choose egg whites, which are cholesterol free.
+If you have high cholesterol, ask your doctors if you can have eggs.
+You may consider choosing egg whites, which are cholesterol-free.